hsghori/CS-Notes/high-performance-computer-architecture.md

 used.

 ### OS Confusion
-Many core systems create a lot of consfsion for the OS since it has to deal with threading, cores, chips, etc with all of the context switching, locks, consistency, etc. There are a lot of rules the OS has to use to be performant in such a system.
+Many core systems create a lot of confusion for the OS since it has to deal with threading, cores, chips, etc with all of the context switching, locks, consistency, etc. There are a lot of rules the OS has to use to be performant in such a system.
 For example, when allocating threads to resources, the OS must first distribute the threads between unique chips, then between unique cores (on the same chip), then between unique threads (on the